cce-bigdataintro-1160/winter2020-site/3-python.md

 ```

 3. Write another script that prints the double of all values between 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
-4. Write another Python program that separates all values in the list `[1,2,3,4,5,6,7,8,9]` in two other lists.
+4. Write another Python script that separates all values in the list `[1,2,3,4,5,6,7,8,9]` in two other lists.
 One resulting list should contain all even numbers and the other should contain all odd numbers.
 5. A script that prints the integers from 1 to 100.
 For multiples of three print "Fizz" instead , and for the multiples of five print "Buzz".
 For numbers which are multiples of both print "FizzBuzz"
-6. Add, commit and push these scripts to the `python-notebook` repository in GitHub!
+6. Add, commit and push these 4 scripts to the `python-notebook` repository in GitHub!

 ### Reading files
 * Let's now take a look of how to read a file using Python, this will be our first step towards reading datasets